 Kathryn Malloch, group head of customer experience at Hammerson Property says that Retailers will need to “rise to the challenge of consumers wanting to do more rather than buy more,” but other high profile speakers suggested that it’s possible to attract customers with an event or gimmick and still create revenue.

-Inspiration and interaction formed a key part of discussions with retail leaders from Lego and M&Ms discussing how their flagship stores are focussed on creating experiences that stay with customers, but also remain profitable through sales or personalised items, paid for events or limited editions – proving that drawing in the crowds can impact on the bottom line.
+Inspiration and interaction formed a key part of discussions with retail leaders from Lego and M&Ms discussing how their flagship stores are focused on creating experiences that stay with customers, but also remain profitable through sales or personalised items, paid for events or limited editions – proving that drawing in the crowds can impact on the bottom line.

 Finally, we saw lots of surprising new innovation that look set to further enhance store design.
 Our transparent and recessed LED screens led the way in the new generation of digital signage, creating thinner, brighter displays than ever before, and we heard about how retailers are already using some processes that are making a difference.